 In the meantime, looked like it fell to him to get over to the Prince and try to keep him calm.
-It wasn’t looking promising.
-He’d been thrown to the floor, and was rubbing his knees as he got up; he’d probably scraped them.
-Lady Riva was draping herself over him, not even pretending she wasn’t his mistress in the way she was cooing her concern.
-When Anakin called out, “Are you all right, Your Highness?” he looked up, and his face was filled with thunder.
+That wasn't looking promising.
+He'd been thrown to the floor, and was rubbing his knees as he got up; he'd probably scraped them.
+Lady Riva was draping herself over him, dropping the not-his-mistress act in the way she was cooing her concern.
+When Anakin called out, "Are you all right, Your Highness?" he looked up, and his face was filled with thunder.

 "Who did this?" he demanded.
 "Do you know?"